In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 Kubernetes Cluster

 There are various ways you can set up and run Kubernetes.
-You can deploy a Kubernetes cluster on a local machine, cloud, on-prem datacenter, or choose a managed Kubernetes cluster.
+You can deploy a Kubernetes cluster on a local machine, cloud, or on-prem data center, or choose a managed Kubernetes cluster.

-- Cloud: You can create a free trial account in any of the public cloud providers (such as AWS, Azure, Google Cloud) and start a Kubernetes cluster.
+- Cloud: You can create a free trial account in any public cloud provider (such as AWS, Azure, or Google Cloud) and start a Kubernetes cluster.

-- Play with Kubernetes: Similar to Ketacoda, you can quickly get started to play around with Kubernetes.
+- Play with Kubernetes: A lab provided by Docker to quickly get started with Kubernetes.

 - Kind: If you have docked installed and configured then you can use kind to spin up a new Kubernetes cluster locally.